Here's when winter will officially begin in the UAE

 We’re fast approaching the shortest day of the year…

-The winter solstice marks the first day of winter for the northern hemisphere and first day of summer for the southern hemisphere.
+What is the winter solstice?
+The winter solstice marks the first day of winter for the northern hemisphere and the first day of summer for the southern hemisphere.
 Those of us in the northern hemisphere will experience the shortest, darkest day of the year, as the North Pole is tilted furthest away from the sun at an angle of -23.4 degrees.

 Winter in the UAE

 UAE winters are typically mild, with an average daytime temperature of 25°C, and nighttime temperatures along the coastline ranging from 12°C to 15°C. Inland, particularly in the mountainous areas, overnight winter temperatures can drop to 5°C.

 This week, the lowest temperature predicted is 18°C in Dubai and Abu Dhabi.
 The coldest temperature predicted is 13°C in Umm Al Quwain.

 Winter in the UAE usually comes with rain and over this winter season and parts of different cities in the UAE have already had rainfall.
 If you missed it because you were indoors, don’t worry as more is expected with the average rainfall expected to exceed 80mm.